-My easy Gluten Free Lemon Pound Cake recipe is sure to brighten your day.
+This easy Gluten Free Lemon Loaf recipe is sure to brighten your day.
 Greek yogurt keeps it moist and tender, and don’t forget the glaze that adds an extra burst of bright citrus.
-It is simple to make, and you’ll be ready to enjoy a slice of this lemony loaf as a breakfast quick bread or lovely dessert.
+It is simple to make, and you’ll be ready to enjoy a slice of this lemon pound cake as a breakfast quick bread or lovely dessert.

 Moist Gluten Free Lemon Pound Cake

 You can admit it.
 Ever since you had to go gluten free, you’ve had the occasion where you’ve walked into Starbucks (or really any other bakery or coffee shop) and wished you could order one of the treats in the glass display case.

 One of the treats that has often called my name as I order my cold brew is the Starbucks Lemon Loaf.
 It just looks so perfectly light and fresh and tender.